iorin-io/iorin-io/README.md

 # Iori Takahashi

-Hi👋

-- B3 | University of Tsukuba
+- B3 | Student of University of Tsukuba
   - School of Informatics, College of Media Arts, Science and Technology (MAST22)

 - Studying